andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 hidden: true
 ---

-Recently I had the chance to work with Python helping build a Django-framework backed app.
-The team was experienced with Django, so I was curious about the libraries they’d add, code patterns, and how to structure the app.
+Recently I had the chance to work with a team writing Python, building a new app using the Django Python framework.

+The team was experienced with Django so I was curious about which libraries they'd chose, code patterns and structure.

-For this post, I thought it would be interesting to briefly overview Django for the Rails developer, and briefly compare similarities and differences.
+In this post, I'll briefly introduce the database related parts of Django, using Postgres of course, highlight some of the library choices, and compare things to Ruby on Rails.

 ## Ruby versus Python
 Ruby and Python are both general purpose programming languages.
 On the similarity side, they can both be used to write script style code, or organize code into classes using object oriented paradigms.

-In local development, it felt like the execution of Python was perhaps faster than Ruby, but any time I’m creating a new small app, the performance is always very good as there is not a lot of code being loaded up.
+In local development, it felt like the execution of Python was perhaps faster than Ruby, however I've noticed that new apps are always fast to work with, given how little code is being loaded and executed.

-## Language runtime version management
+## Language runtime management
 As a developer we typically need to run multiple version of Ruby, Python, Node, and other runtimes.
-In Ruby I typically use [rbenv](https://github.com/rbenv/rbenv) to manage multiple versions of Ruby and avoid using the version of Ruby installed by macOS, and adding libraries there, which can be problematic.
+In Ruby I use [rbenv](https://github.com/rbenv/rbenv) to manage multiple versions of Ruby, and to avoid using the version of Ruby that was installed by macOS, which is usually outdated compared with the version I want for a new app.

-In python, I used [pyenv](https://github.com/pyenv/pyenv), which seems quite similar.
-They both have concepts of a local and global version, and roughly similar commands to install new versions.
+In Python, I used [pyenv](https://github.com/pyenv/pyenv) to accomplish the same thing, which seemed quite similar in use.

+Both have concepts of a local and global version, and roughly similar commands to install and change versions.

 ## Library management
 In Ruby on Rails, [Bundler](https://bundler.io) has been the de facto standard forever, as a way to pull in Ruby library code and make sure it’s loaded and accessible in the Rails application.

-In Python, the team selected the [poetry dependency management](https://python-poetry.org) tool.
+In Python, the team selected the [poetry](https://python-poetry.org) dependency management tool.

-Commands are similar to bundler commands, for example `poetry install` is about the same as `bundle install`.
+Commands are similar to Bundler commands, for example `poetry install` is about the same as `bundle install`.

+Dependencies can be expressed in a `pyproject.toml` file and poetry creates a lock file with specific library versions.
+[TOML](https://toml.io/en/) and YAML are similar.

 ## Linting and formatting
-In Ruby on Rails, although I personally resisted rule detection etc. for years, Rubocop has become probably the de facto option, with configurable rules that can automatically reformat code or lint code for issues.
-Formatters are catching on as well like the Ruby [standard](https://github.com/standardrb/standard) format.
+In Ruby on Rails, although I personally resisted rule detection etc. for years, [Rubocop](https://github.com/rubocop/rubocop) has become the standard, even being built in to the most recent Rails version 8.

+Rubocop has configurable rules that can automatically reformat code or lint code for issues.

+Formatters like [standardrb](https://github.com/standardrb/standard) are commonly used as well.

-For this app, the team selected [ruff](https://github.com/astral-sh/ruff), which offers both formatting of code, and checks for issues like missing imports.
-I found ruff fast and easy to use, and genuinely helpful.
-For example, sometimes I’d fire up a Django shell and find issues, and realize that ruff would have caught them first.
-Since it runs nearly instantly on this small codebase, it’s a no brainer to run all the time, even automatically within your editor.
+For the Django app, the team selected [ruff](https://github.com/astral-sh/ruff), which performed formatting of code and also linted for issues like missing imports.

+I found ruff fast and easy to use and genuinely helpful.

+For example, sometimes I'd fire up a Django shell and find issues at runtime that ruff would have caught had I ran it.

+On this small codebase, ruff ran nearly instantly, so it was a no brainer to bake into the regular workflow or into the code editor.

 ## Postgres adapter
+In Rails and Django, SQLite is the default database, however I wanted to use Postgres.

 In Ruby, we have the [pg gem](https://github.com/ged/ruby-pg) which connects the application to Postgres as a driver.
 This does work at a lower level than the application like sending TCP requests, mapping Postgres query result responses into Ruby data types, and much more.

 In Python, we used the [psycopg2 library](https://pypi.org/project/psycopg2/) and I found it pretty easy to use.
 Besides being used by the framework ORM, I created a wrapped class around psychopg2 to issue arbitrary SQL queries, such as inspecting schema elements of a database, which was one part of one of the features of the product.